datacarpentry/wrangling-genomics/lessons/Genomeassembly.md

 We will dive into each directory for each task:  fastqc, velvet, soap, abyss and nucmer in that order.
 Most folders contain a __submission script__ which includes the commands that we use for each task.
 It is always a good idea to use a script so you can modify parameters, and the script also serves as  a reminder to yourself later.
 ___
 ### Important notes before hands-on ###
 Since we are using the Cowboy cluster, only very small tasks can be done directly on the login nodes.
-For each longer activity, we will submit the jobs to the scheduler using ìpbs scriptsî.
+For each longer activity, we will submit the jobs to the scheduler using ‚Äúpbs scripts‚Äù.
 These scripts include information for the scheduler as well as the commands to execute your job.
 ___
 ### Read processing ###
-__Please Note: Those who have successfully completed ìmodule2î of the Bioinformatics Applications/File Formats session (on Monday) can skip the Read Processing section.__
+__Please Note: Those who have successfully completed ‚Äúmodule2‚Äù of the Bioinformatics Applications/File Formats session (on Monday) can skip the Read Processing section.__

 The data